Individual Insurance Plans in Canada

 Individual Life Insurance

 Financial security for your family.
-Choose between affordable Term or lifelong Whole Life coverage.
+Information on affordable Term or lifelong Whole Life options.

 • Term: Fixed (10, 20, 30 years)